redwandipto/blog/_posts/2017-11-30-Does-God-exist-or-not.md

 According to Anselm
 >God is something than that which no greater can be thought.

-What it means that when we think about God, we are thinking of a maximally good thing, a thing such that no better cannot be thought.
+What it means that when we think about God, we are thinking of a maximally good thing, a thing such that no better can be thought.

 His second idea was on **the existence and non existence of God**.
 According to Anselm there are things that exist in our understanding (**e.g.** Tooth Fairy).
 The things that we can think of.
 And there are things that exist in reality (**e.g.** Computer).
 There maybe some intersections between our understanding and reality.
 That means there are things that exist both in reality and in our understanding.